 I keep it open ended because our goals and definitions of success are different and I want you to get the results that really speak to the hopes you have whispered in your heart.

-I’ve included some resources below this video to get you started, as well as a button for you to request access to the FB group in which I host this activity.
-The FB group is ONLY open for the month of the challenge.
+I’ve included some resources below this video to get you started, as well as a button for you to request access to the community space (NOT on FB anymore) in which I host this activity.
+The community space is ONLY open for the month of the challenge.

 You can also, however, participate on Instagram by using the hashtag #ArtistStrong.
 If social media isn’t your thing don’t worry: you can still enjoy a daily email to get you making and thinking.
 I’ll be in your inbox to cheer you on.